AionSystem/SOVEREIGN-TRACE-PROTOCOL/TRADEMARK-USAGE-POLICY.md

 - Opposition proceedings at the USPTO upon registration
 - Legal action for infringement under 15 U.S.C. § 1125(a)

+**Remedies:** In the event of infringement, the Architect may seek injunctive relief, actual damages, statutory damages (if the mark is registered), and attorneys’ fees under 15 U.S.C. § 1117.

 Enforcement does not require registration.
 Common law rights are actionable immediately upon evidence of confusing use in commerce.

+---

+## INTERNATIONAL PROTECTION

+This policy applies globally, but enforcement outside the United States depends on local trademark laws.
+The Architect has not registered the marks in all jurisdictions.
+Users outside the US are advised that these marks may not be protected in their country.
+The Architect will rely on prior use and international treaties where applicable.

 ---